-As discussed in Note 18 to the financial statements, during 2018, the Township adopted new accounting guidance in Governmental Accounting Standards Board (GASB) Statement No. 75, Accounting and Financial Reporting for Postemployment Benefits Other than Pensions.
+As discussed in Note 17 to the financial statements, during 2019, the financial impact of COVID-19 and the ensuing emergency measures will impact subsequent periods of the Township.
 We did not modify our opinion regarding this matter.

 Other Matters